-Christy Baldacchino christy.baldacchino.2@gov.mt +356 2360 2158 Grant Circa 1-3 per year (up to a maximum of 500,000 euros) 500,000 Euros Public, private and academia (Limited Liability Companies, Partnerships, Non-profit making Organisations, Voluntary Organisations, Professional Bodies, Cooperatives, Public entities, Research & Knowledge - Dissemina- tion Organisations).
-Malta-based applicants are eligible to submit under all the call mod- ules.
-TRL 3 - 7 Yes, national applicants are required to submit a national application form as well as it's require annexes, as applicable.
-For assistance provided under Regulation A (de minimis) of the National Rules for Participation, all sectors are eligible unless excluded by Commis- sion Regulation (EU) No. 1407/2013 of 18 December 2013 on the applica- tion of Articles 107 and 108 of the Treaty on the Functioning of the Euro- pean Union to de minimis aid (the de minimis Regulation) as amended, and as may be subsequently amended.
+) National/Regional information and eligibility criteria Contact Point Christy Baldacchino christy.baldacchino.2@gov.mt +356 2360 2158 Funding commitment Grant Anticipated number of projects to be funded Circa 1-3 per year (up to a maximum of 500,000 euros) Maximum funding per awarded project/per part- ner 500,000 Euros Public, private and academia (Limited Liability Companies, Partnerships, Non-profit making Organisations, Voluntary Organisations, Professional Bodies, Cooperatives, Public entities, Research & Knowledge - Dissemina- tion Organisations).
+Eligible Call Modules Malta-based applicants are eligible to submit under all the call mod- ules.
+Eligible types of RDI and TRL TRL 3 - 7 Submission of proposal /documentation at na- tional/regional level Yes, national applicants are required to submit a national application form as well as it's require annexes, as applicable.
+Additional eligibility crite- ria For assistance provided under Regulation A (de minimis) of the National Rules for Participation, all sectors are eligible unless excluded by Commis- sion Regulation (EU) No. 1407/2013 of 18 December 2013 on the applica- tion of Articles 107 and 108 of the Treaty on the Functioning of the Euro- pean Union to de minimis aid (the de minimis Regulation) as amended, and as may be subsequently amended.
 For assistance provided under Regulation B (GBER) of the National Rules for Participation all sectors are eligible unless excluded by Commission Regulation (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty, as amended.
 Furthermore, undertakings in diffi- culty are excluded from benefiting under Regulation B.